Kapioga/Weather-App/README.md

 # Weather App <img src='https://veekun.com/dex/media/pokemon/global-link/180.png' height=50px/></a>

-A React App that displays the weather of your next destination as well as your local time.
+A React App that displays the weather forecast of your next destination as well as your local time.
 This app was inspired by the Google Pixel homescreen.
 [OpenWeather API](https://openweathermap.org/) Enjoy!

 ## <img src='https://veekun.com/dex/media/pokemon/icons/179.png' height=35px> Installation